cadrogui/sails-generator-automodel/README.md

 #sudo npm link
 ```

-and finally you can use AutoModel
+and finally on your sails project root folder, you can use AutoModel

 ```sh
 #sails generate automodel